haystack/datapress-drupal/readme.md

       </div>
     </div>

+That's it.
+Notice that the datasource `link` element, which Exhibit wants in the `HEAD`, will get moved there for you by the plugin.

 ### Drupal and HTML Writing Style

 Many Exhibit examples on the web use line breaks *within* HTML elements to make